List of content you will read in this article:

 - It is easier to set up and use

-- One can install a software firewall on a laptop that will use anywhere
+- One can install a software firewall on a laptop that will be used anywhere.

 Disadvantages of a Software Firewall